What to Do When Your Child May Have a Broken Nose

-It can happen just as easily as it did years ago when Marcia got hit in the nose with the football on the Brady Bunch.
-It can be from falling down and smacking their face, a ball caught by the nose instead of the glove, or even running into a doorknob nose first.
-There are numerous situations that can happen to kids that result in parents wondering if their child broke their nose and what to do.
-Thankfully kids are resilient and heal rather quickly.
-Here is what you should do if your child runs in the house screaming in pain with blood gushing from the nose.
+Even though the bones in young childrens' noses are harder to break, there are numerous situations that can happen to kids that leave parents wondering if their child has broken their nose.
+What to do?
+Thankfully, kids are resilient and heal rather quickly.
+Here is what you should do if your child runs into the house screaming in pain with blood gushing from the nose.

 How to Stop a Nosebleed in a Child

-Signs of a Broken Nose in Children
+Signs of a Broken Nose in Children and Toddlers

 - Tenderness in the facial area surrounding the nose